When I tried to bulk upload users, I received the following error message:

-You receive this error when the file you are attempting to upload is not in a UTF-8 format.
+This error is created when the uploaded file is not in a UTF-8 format.
 UTF-8 is the dominant character encoding for the World Wide Web.

-This error occurs because the software you are using (Microsoft Excel, for example) saves the file in a different type of encoding, such as ISO-8859, instead of UTF-8.
+This error occurs because the software you are using saves the file in a different type of encoding, such as ISO-8859, instead of UTF-8.

-There are a few solutions you can use to change your file to UTF-8 encoding.
+There are different solutions you can use to change your file to UTF-8 encoding.

-If you have a Gmail account or have used Google Drive previously, you can:
+If you have a Gmail account or used Google Drive previously

 - Create a new Google Sheets document.